 It’s possible that when you started your business, you might have focused your business plan on a specific market where you have substantial industry expertise.
 And that might have worked for some time.

-But the pandemic and the current economic downturn has presented new challenges and is forcing you to rethink your original plan.
+But the pandemic and the current economic downturn have presented new challenges and are forcing you to rethink your original plan.

-When GIR launched its masks and filters it was rapidly swamped with orders – because the masks and filters filled a real, timely need.
-And, GIR was able to do so in a way that aligned with its existing business model and brand mission.
+When GIR launched its masks and filters, it was rapidly swamped with orders – because the masks and filters filled a genuine, timely need.
+And GIR was able to do so in a way that aligned with its existing business model and brand mission.

 Since then, the team at GIR hasn’t rested on its laurels.
 They’ve listened to their customers and continued to innovate.